ErillLab/OntoCorp/README.md

 # OntoCorp
-Proof of concept of the embedding of biomedical corpora in ontologies
+Proof of concept of the embedding of biomedical corpora in ontologies.